 Head to the Harder Kulm Panorama Restaurant for lunch.
 It’s an 8 minute funicular ride after walking 5 minutes from Interlaken Ost.
-The restaurant looks over the valley, the city and the mountains.
+The restaurant looks over the valley, the city, the lakes and the mountains.
 The views are fabulous on a sunny day.
 Even on a cloudy day, the glacial waters of Interlaken are a beautiful turquoise blue.

 Visit Interlaken – Schynige Platte

 Take a 10 minute train ride from Interlaken to Wilderswil.
 Then board the cog train to Schynige Platte.
 Visit the Alpine Garden.
 Check the flower schedule online.
 Take a short hike to see the views north to Interlaken lakes and south to Grindelwald, the Lauterbrunnen valley and the Eiger, Mönch & Jungfrau peaks.
 Instead of taking the train back down, you can hike about 4 hours all the way from Schynige Platte to First and then take the gondola down to Grindelwald.
 The cog train trip from Wilderswil to Schynige Platte is included in a Jungfrau Pass and so is the Grindelwald-First gondola.